UK National Lottery

 Lotto 49 to 1

 Lotto 49 to 1 is an additional UK Lotto game which launched in September 2013.
 The special televised draw is based on the numbers selected from the main UK Lotto game, giving players the chance to win cash prizes worth up to £50,000.
 Before a 49 to 1 event takes place, players must register to participate and 49 entrants will then be chosen at random to play, each being assigned a number from 1 to 49.
 If their number is drawn as one of the six main UK Lotto balls, they win a cash prize.

 Launched in early 2011, Lotto Plus 5 offered players the chance to enter their UK Lotto numbers in an additional daily draw to win up to £250,000.
 In October 2013 this additional game came to an end and the final draw was held on Tuesday 1st October 2013.

 Similar to buying for EuroMillions, tickets for UK National Lottery games can be bought quickly and easily online or in person at an authorised UK lottery retailer.
-For online ticket purchases, simply select your numbers or choose the Lucky Dip option, complete the transaction and you’ll receive an email confirmation.
-Your ticket will then be automatically checked following the draw and you’ll receive an email if you’ve won, with winnings of up to £5,000 will be paid into your account.
+For online ticket purchases, simply select your numbers or choose the Lucky Dip option, complete the transaction and you'll receive an email confirmation.
+Your ticket will then be automatically checked following the draw and you'll receive an email if you've won, with winnings of up to £5,000 automatically paid into your account.
 Amounts exceeding £5,000 will be sent out by cheque to the address linked to your online account.